 Nikon D800E versus Nikon D700

-The Nikon D800E and the Nikon D700 are two digital cameras that were revealed to the public, respectively, in February 2012 and July 2008.
+The Nikon D800E and the Nikon D700 are two digital cameras that were announced, respectively, in February 2012 and July 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The D800 has a resolution of 36.2 megapixel, whereas the D700 provides 12.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D800E and the Nikon D700.
+The physical size and weight of the Nikon D800E and the Nikon D700 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D800 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D800 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is somewhat larger (1 percent) than the Nikon D800E.
 Moreover, the D700 is slightly heavier (7 percent) than the D800.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.